 About the Rights Lab

 There are 40.3 million people enslaved around the world today.
 The global modern antislavery effort is nearly 20 years old and a commitment to end slavery by 2030 is part of the United Nations Sustainable Development Goals (target 8.7).
-But we lack long-term, robust, evidence-based strategies for abolition.
+But to achieve this goal, we need evidence-based strategies for abolition.

 We have therefore built the world’s first large-scale research platform for ending slavery.
-We tackle a key challenge of global development and what the Prime Minister has called “the great human rights issue of our time.”
+We tackle a key challenge of global development and one of the great human rights issues of our time.
 The largest group of modern slavery scholars in the world, and home to the world’s leading academic experts on modern slavery, the Rights Lab is underpinning antislavery with an advanced research agenda.

-Each question forms a central Rights Lab programme, on Data, Survivors, Governance and Business, led by our four Associate Directors and staffed by senior and early-career scholars who work closely with our NGO, business, policy and slavery survivor partners around the world.
+Each question forms a central Rights Lab programme, on Data and Measurement, Survivors and Cultures, Communities and Society, Law and Policy, and Business and Economies, led by our five Associate Directors and staffed by senior and early-career scholars who work closely with our NGO, business, policy and slavery survivor partners around the world.

 Research to help end modern slavery by 2030